sherwinvishesh/Project-Atharv/README.md

-# Atharv: AI-Powered Farming Assistant
+# Atharv Lite: AI-Powered Farming Assistant

+> **Warning** : Atharv Lite is being uploaded to GitHub without many of its planned features and **is not the same as the Project-Atharv available online**.
+Current functionalities are limited and may lack certain capabilities.
+Use with caution.

 ## Overview

-Atharv is a sophisticated AI chatbot designed to empower farmers with actionable insights and comprehensive agricultural support.
-Utilizing advanced machine learning algorithms, Atharv delivers real-time weather updates, disease prediction, and personalized farming recommendations.
+Atharv is a AI chatbot designed to empower farmers with actionable insights and comprehensive agricultural support.
+Utilizing advanced machine learning algorithms, Atharv delivers real-time weather updates, disease prediction, and personalized farming recommendations in the local language.
+This smart assistant analyzes vast amounts of data to provide farmers with forecasts, detect potential crop diseases early, and offer tailored solutions to enhance crop yield and farm efficiency.
+Atharv is more than just a tool; it's a farming partner that helps in making informed decisions, ensuring sustainability and maximizing productivity.
+Join the revolution in agriculture with Atharv, where technology meets tradition to foster a prosperous future for farming.

 ## Features

-- **Weather Insights**: Real-time weather information to help farmers plan agricultural activities.
-- **Text-Based Chatbot**: Provides detailed insights and advice on agriculture-related questions.
-- **Image-Based Chatbot**: Analyzes images of crops to detect diseases and offer solutions.
+- **Weather Insights**:  Atharv's weather insights provide comprehensive and real-time weather information, helping farmers plan their agricultural activities with precision.
+By analyzing weather patterns and forecasts, Atharv enables farmers to make informed decisions about planting, irrigation, and harvesting times, minimizing risks and improving crop yield.
+This feature ensures that farmers are always one step ahead of the weather, safeguarding their crops and enhancing farm productivity.

+- **Image-Based Chatbot**: Atharv’s image-based chatbot revolutionizes the way farmers tackle crop diseases and soil health issues.
+By uploading images of affected crops, farmers receive in-depth analysis and solutions for the identified problems.
+This advanced diagnostic tool not only detects diseases but also offers insights into soil conditions, suggesting corrective measures and preventive strategies.
+This feature is instrumental in maintaining crop health and ensuring high yields, making it an essential tool for modern agriculture.

+- **Text-Based Chatbot**: With Atharv's text-based chatbot, farmers have a reliable source of information at their fingertips.
+They can ask any agriculture-related questions and receive detailed insights and advice.
+Whether it's queries about crop rotation, fertilization techniques, or pest management, Atharv provides expert guidance based on the latest agricultural research and practices.
+This feature empowers farmers with knowledge, helping them optimize their operations and achieve better outcomes.

-## Technologies Used
+## Technologies Used for Atharv Lite

 - Flask
 - Google Generative AI